sematext/docs/docs/monitoring/inventory.md

 ### Inventory Overview

-Inventory overview provides per host view of each of the hosts, virtual machines and containers along with the operating system and its version, number of CPUs and their type, memory, number of hard disk drives and their total capacity.
+The Inventory overview provides a per-host view of each host, virtual machine, and container along with the operating system and its version, number of CPUs, their type, memory, number of hard disk drives and total capacity.

 ![Inventory Overview](../images/monitoring/inventory_overview.png)